leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 ##### Overall Architecture

 > TODO
-Diagram of overall design(abstraction of event driven for epoll, poll, select, kevent, but no IOCP)
+> Diagram of overall design\(abstraction of event driven for epoll, poll, select, kevent, but no IOCP\)

 ##### Phases in event loop

 > TODO, a diagram to describe the different phases of a event-loop tick
+>

-> including, fork ---> prepare ---> poll ---> execute pending queue ---> check
+> including, fork ---&gt; prepare ---&gt; poll ---&gt; execute pending queue ---&gt; check

 ##### How it works

-Watcher, and watcher lifecycle(init, start(binding a callback handler), stop), Watcher is associated with fd, fdchanges, if there is changed fd status, it will be picked up to pendings, and in the next iternation of the same tick, the events in pendings will be executed sync.
+Watcher, and watcher lifecycle\(init, start\(binding a callback handler\), stop\), Watcher is associated with fd, fdchanges, if there is changed fd status, it will be picked up to pendings, and in the next iternation of the same tick, the events in pendings will be executed sync.

 内部实现数据结构